Conspiracies and you

 Or … Conspiracism

-You will be asked to identify and research a conspiracy theory (the Snopes.com archives section provides many options, and they even have a special ‘collection‘ of coronavirus conspiracisms).
+You will be asked to identify and research a conspiracy theory (Snopes.com provides many options, and they even have a special ‘collection‘ of coronavirus conspiracisms).
 You’ll need to investigate and understand:

 - The ‘theory’ – a brief description